green-code-initiative/ecoCode-common/README.md

 This repository contains common parts as :

-- common documentation
+- common documentation : please read MarkDown files (`*.md`) in `doc` directory
-- common tools
+- common tools : if needed, please read README.md files on each tool of `tool` directory

-please check `tools_init/README.md` to have more explanations.